 One of the most frustrating aspects of any construction project is trying to maintain accurate, up-to-date, and relevant information about each aspect’s current status.
 This is particularly difficult with multiple stakeholders who may have different reporting requirements or varying needs, depending on the project’s timeline.
 What often occurs is that parties neglect the process of developing a regular, comprehensive project overview that could help everyone avoid or mitigate delays and disputes.
+Keep reading to discover why project management reporting is good for your project construction plan.

 What is project management reporting?